 My circumstances have changed.
 How can I apply for the free school meal and footwear and clothing grant?

 Will Breakfast Club and After School Club start again?

 Breakfast Clubs will be provided in primary schools where possible.
-Your schools will provide information on this.
+Your school will provide information on this.

 Will schools be allowed to close if there is an outbreak of the virus or staff need to self-isolate?

 We will follow the Scottish Government and Public Health guidance at all times to ensure the safety and wellbeing of all children, young people and staff.

 How will physical distancing work with children who have additional support needs?